 Wow.
 Okay.
 In the last two years, you’re saying?

-So the progress is from marketplaces to their own website and to offline and then finally puristically on each other.
+So the progress is from marketplaces to their own website and to offline and then finally puristically omnichannel.

 Right, right.
 Perfect.
 Then the third one you spoke about was the rise of digital payments and I know you have some startling statistics over here on digital payments where, I remember Bhaskar, I don’t know, we can even pull this out, this statistic you’ve quoted it somewhere.
 I remember in one of the earlier panel discussions where you’ve talked about the percentage increase in the number of UPI payments or increase in the number of UPI users.

 That’s huge.
-That’s a radical shift in consumer behavior and this will obviously lead to, it’s a circle, it fuels, consumer behavior fuels what manufacturers do or what enterprises would do and equally what enterprises can offer would further fuel consumer behavior.
-But this only underlines, the importance of being omnichannel even more because if the consumer is willing to transact digitally and one is not available digitally or is not allowing for discoverability offline, then that is a potential loss in business
+That’s a radical shift in consumer behavior and this will obviously lead to, it’s a circle.
+Consumer behavior fuels what manufacturers do or what enterprises would do and equally what enterprises can offer would further fuel consumer behavior.
+But this only underlines the importance of being omnichannel even more because if the consumer is willing to transact digitally and one is not available digitally or is not allowing for discoverability offline, then that is a potential loss in business.

 Two fundamental issues in today’s commerce.
 Discoverability, it has to be and second thing is friction.